royd/portfolio/content/post/swipe-to-highlight.md

 +++
 date = "2016-12-26T16:01:21-08:00"
 title = "Swipe to Highlight"
-list_item_layout = "list-item-media-left"
+list_item_layout = "list-item-media-right"

 media_src = "swipe-to-highlight"
 media_title = "Swipe to Highlight"
 media_type = "video"
 +++

-Highlighting text is a core feature of the Logos Bible app.
+Highlighting text is a core feature of the [Logos Bible](https://play.google.com/store/apps/details?id=com.logos.androidlogos) app.
 The swipe-to-highlight feature enables quick highlighting without the need to drag selection handles.
 Simply long press to select a word, then drag outside the word boundary to automatically start highlighting.

 For convenience, the selection automatically snaps to word boundaries, but more fine-grained control is still available by creating a standard text selection, then choosing highlight from the context menu.